If you're one of the millions of people caring for both your children and

 Delegate.
 If someone offers to help, take them up on it.
 Also, hold a family meeting with siblings and extended family to cover topics such as time and financial issues.

-Take a caregiver training class.
+Talk with someone who has already been there or take a caregiver training class.
 You can learn everything from how to properly bathe someone with limited mobility to how to handle medical equipment.

+Maintain your health.
 Eat a balanced diet and don't abandon your exercise routine.
 Plus, be sure to get at least 7.5 to 9 hours of sleep per night.
 This is especially important for care- givers who can be drained emotionally, physically and mentally.

-A multitude of resources is available
+Arm yourself with knowledge.
+A multitude of resources is available for caregivers.

-Services -- The eldercare.gov website can help you find local services.
+- Services -- The eldercare.gov web site can help you find local services.

-Benefits -- At benefitscheckup.org you can find help with any federal, state and local program benefits your relative qualifies for.
+- Benefits -- At benefitscheckup.org you can find help with any federal, state and local program benefits your relative qualifies for.

 In Canada, visit servicecanada.gc.ca for information on available assistance.